 But how do you do it?
-Well, we’ve chosen eight of the best ways to attract leads through digital marketing that won’t lead your business astray, covering everything from web design improvements to social media advice:
+Well, we’ve chosen eight of the best ways and tips for branding to attract leads through digital marketing that won’t lead your business astray, covering everything from web design improvements to social media advice:

 1. Use Specific Keywords

 Using long tail keywords (those with three or more words), rather than short and broad keywords, will help you target users who have a more specific search intent.